ceph/ceph.io/src/en/news/blog/2024/silver-bullet-rocksdb-performance/index.md

 ### Conclusions

-- It pays off to conduct performance verification against a "known good" cluster, as Mark Nelson did.
+- It pays to conduct performance verification against a "known good" cluster, as Mark Nelson did.
 This helps identify performance issues early, before running production workloads.
-- Clusters equipped with faster disks are more likely to see significant performance improvements compared to those with lower-performance drives like SSDs or rotational media.
+- Clusters equipped with faster disks are more likely to see significant performance improvements compared to those with lower-performance drives like SAS/SATA SSDs or HDDs.

 ### Recommendations / considerations